elusivesmw/255ffjs/README.md

 ![User Interface](img/ui.png)

-Intentionally, this project uses no 3rd party libraries or has any other dependencies so that it can be saved to work offline.
+Intentionally, this project uses no 3rd party libraries or frameworks.

 For offline use, the `views.js` file can be modified to add more custom formats.
 Examples in file.